nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The itinerary name is incomplete.
+The itinerary description is incomplete.
   * Waddle shows an error message.<br>
   Use case resumes at step 2.